reefactor/brainfood_reference/startup_playbook.md

 >
 >  -- from [Letter to the Airbnb team](https://medium.com/@bchesky/dont-fuck-up-the-culture-597cde9ee9d4) by Brian Chesky, CEO of Airbnb

+> Don’t Punk Out and Don’t Quit
+> As CEO, there will be many times when you feel like quitting.
+I have seen CEOs try to cope with the stress by drinking heavily, checking out, and even quitting.
+In each case, the CEO has a marvelous rationalization why it was OK for him to punk out or quit, but none them will ever be great CEOs.
+Great CEOs face the pain.
+They deal with the sleepless nights, the cold sweat, and what my friend the great Alfred Chuang (legendary founder and CEO of BEA Systems) calls “the torture.”
+Whenever I meet a successful CEO, I ask them how they did it.
+Mediocre CEOs point to their brilliant strategic moves or their intuitive business sense or a variety of other self-congratulatory explanations.
+The great CEOs tend to be remarkably consistent in their answers.
+They all say: “I didn’t quit.”
+> -- What’s The Most Difficult CEO Skill?
+[Managing Your Own Psychology](https://a16z.com/2011/03/31/whats-the-most-difficult-ceo-skill-managing-your-own-psychology/) by Ben Horowitz

 Pirates vs Navy, Artists vs Soldiers, Water vs Ice.

 Pirates do not scale.
 Transition from rules breaking pirate ship to a rules navigated navy.
 [How pirates become the navy w/Uber CEO Dara Khosrowshahi](https://www.stitcher.com/s?eid=61690020)